The Boom Will Come – Why Every Workplace Has a Blind Spot

 But really, these principles apply everywhere—to any organization that wants an extraordinary workplace.

-Yeah, you could share it with your HR team, managers, or peers.
+You could share it with your HR team, managers, or peers.
 It’ll be about 14 shows, dropping every two weeks, running through the end of January.
+Phil, thanks for doing this.
+Any last thoughts?

 I’m just excited to do it together.
 For us, it’s the next two months—but for everyone else, it’s The Next 52 Weeks.

 Exactly.
 We’ll also introduce our expert guests as we go along.
+Thanks, Phil.
+Take care.

 Yeah.
 Thanks, Michael.

-✅ End of Transcript
+End of Transcript

 In this episode, Michael VanDervort and Phil Wilson introduce the concept of the ‘Next 52 Weeks’ as a proactive approach to employee relations, emphasizing the importance of creating a positive workplace culture to prevent union campaigns.
 They discuss the ‘Left of Boom’ strategy, which focuses on identifying and addressing potential issues before they escalate.
 The conversation highlights the significance of vulnerability assessments, the role of first-line supervisors, and the application of these principles in both professional and personal contexts.
 The series aims to provide practical insights and interventions to help organizations enhance their employee relations environment over the next year.